 Building a Strong Case#

-- Photograph the exoskeleton, any visible damage, and your injuries
+- Photograph everything — Device, visible damage, your injuries

-- Note any prior complaints you made about the device
+- Note prior complaints — Any previous concerns you raised about the device

 Request in writing that your employer preserve: